noahsafar/Lost/README.md

    - Use Spike Left (5) or Right (3) on vertical walls for "growing" effect
    - Use Spike Down (4) for ceiling spikes
 5. **Carrots**: Place carrots (6) around the level for collectibles
+6. **Decorative Tiles**: Use bones (7) and skulls (8) as decorative platform tiles that add visual variety to your level
-6. **Bottom Border**: You can place Spike Up (2) tiles along the bottom row (row 14) to create a spike floor, or leave it open for an instant-death pit
+7. **Bottom Border**: You can place Spike Up (2) tiles along the bottom row (row 14) to create a spike floor, or leave it open for an instant-death pit

 ### Workflow
 1. Run `./tilemap_editor`